gbmhunter/blog/content/electronics/communication-protocols/can-protocol/_index.md

 ### Hard Synchronization

-_Hard synchronization_ occurs on the first recessive-to-dominant transition (the _start-of-frame_, or SOF) when the bus is idle[^bib-microchip-can-mod-bit-timing].
+_Hard synchronization_ occurs on the first recessive-to-dominant transition (the _start-of-frame_, or SOF) when the bus is idle[^microchip-can-mod-bit-timing].

 ### Resynchronization